Little Girl Meets Roosevelt & Churchill.

-An Open Congress for Liberty and Justice for Women decided to use this web site for two issues:
+In addition to promoting the passage of the Equal Rights Amendment, an Open Congress for Liberty and Justice for Women decided to use the Katrina’s Dream website to promote two issues:

-1) Language at Worship that includes both women and men.
-The Rev. Kathryn Piccard is editing this page called JUST WORDS?
+1) JUST WORDS?
+Language at Worship that includes both women and men articles by, The Rev. Kathryn Piccard.
 Kathryn may be reached at kapiccard[at]comcast[dot]net.

 Your comments are welcome on George’s Blog which dreams about the liberty and Justice which God has in mind for the whole world.
 We’d love to hear from you.
 You may email us at the addresses below.